Novel ways to help a fussy eater

 I am picturing my boy’s response if I substituted food for a key word in a contemporary song .
 I remember for a while we used ‘panda’ as a substitute expletive and all of us still sometimes occasionally use it for entertainment value!

 2. Food art – this can be super complex or really basic.
-I used to do this all the time for my boys, but admittedly as much for me as them!
+I used to do this all the time for my boys, but admittedly it was as much for me as them!

-I used to run sessions in schools and community groups, and it is always great fun.
+I ran sessions in schools and community groups, and was always great fun.
 You can chop some fruit and veg or other foods into shapes and then let children build a picture.
 Or give them free rein to get creative.

-It’s a fun activity to do when friends are over too.
+It’s a cool activity to do when friends are over too.
 It means they are touching foods, interacting with them, becoming more comfortable handling them and perhaps even thinking about eating them.

-3. Growing seeds – in New Zealand one of the supermarkets is running their regular spring promotion.
-You receive little individual pots with seedlings to grow as you spend.
+3. Growing seeds – in Aotearoa New Zealand one of the supermarkets runs a regular spring promotion.
+You receive little individual pots with seedlings to grow for every x dollars spent.

-It totally brings out the inner child in me as I am excited to get them home and see which ones we have received.
-I have a growing collection on the kitchen windowsill.
+It totally brought out the inner child in me as I was excited to get them home and see which ones we had received.
+I grew them on the kitchen windowsill.

-I know one of my neighbours transplanted theirs into the front garden last year and they had the most amazing display of veg.
+One of my neighbours transplanted theirs into the front garden and they had the most amazing display of veg.

-If you’re elsewhere or don’t shop at the supermarket, growing seedlings can be really simple.
-When I was young we used to grow cress in a cleaning cloth soaked in water in an old meat try on the kitchen windowsill.
+Growing seedlings can be really simple.
+When I was young, we used to grow cress in a cleaning cloth soaked in water in an old meat try on the kitchen windowsill.
 It doesn’t have to be complicated.

 Even in middle-age there is something magical about watching seedlings grow.
 Or instead of seedlings you can use the bottom of a lettuce immersed in water to grow new shoots.